jspickard/MSSE695-2022FAL8W2/README.md

 ```

 3. Issues with config.php (mine was at /var/www/html/config/config.php)
--Note: These changes are in the docker container.
+- Note: These changes are in the docker container.
 You will need an editor like nano to change.
 ```shell
 # install nano
 apt-get update